Trading with confidence through our industry-leading compliance standards.

 Our purpose is to ensure business ethics and transparency within the organisation, while remaining committed to supporting and protecting business opportunities and relationships.

-Every vessel and counterparty in our system is screened for sanctions concerns, as well as for adverse media, political exposure and other risk factors.
-If any issues are found, the trader needs compliance clearance before going ahead.
+Every vessel and counterparty in our system is screened for sanctions concerns, as well as for adverse media, political exposure and other high risk factors.
+If any issues are found, the trader will require compliance clearance before proceeding.

 Role and functionality

-Every vessel and counterparty in our system is screened for sanctions concerns, as well as for adverse media, political exposure and other risk factors.
-If any issues are found, the trader needs compliance clearance before going ahead.
-This means that if the counterparty is politically exposed, owners of the vessel are sanctioned or unknown, the vessel has called a sanctioned jurisdiction (e.g. Iran), there are inconsistencies in the vessels’ trade patterns and she has gaps in the AIS or the vessel is sailing under a Cuban flag, the deal requires approval from Compliance.
+Every vessel and counterparty in our system is screened for sanctions concerns, as well as for adverse media, political exposure and other high risk factors.
+If any issues are found, the trader will require compliance clearance before proceeding.
+This means that if a customer or supplier is politically exposed, the owners of the vessel are sanctioned or unknown, the vessel has called a sanctioned jurisdiction (e.g. Iran), there are inconsistencies in the vessels’ trade patterns and she has gaps in the AIS or the vessel is sailing under a Cuban flag, the deal requires approval from Compliance.

 - Implementation of sophisticated and effective tools to minimise our compliance risks.

 - Strict corporate housekeeping as well as active monitoring and screening of all our counterparties and vessels thereby allowing us to react immediately should an issue arise.

 - A global team of specialists covering all major time zones.